Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 **Description & Location:**

-* A **major workshop** belonging to the renowned **Hephaestus Familia**, the premier crafting Familia in Orario specializing in blacksmithing and weapon/armor creation.
+* A major workshop belonging to the renowned Hephaestus Familia, the premier crafting Familia in Orario specializing in blacksmithing and weapon/armor creation.
-* Its specific location is on a **main commercial thoroughfare** within Orario, prominent enough to be used as a landmark, situated between the Hostess of Fertility and the side street leading to 'The Weary Traveler' Inn.
+* Its specific location is on a main commercial thoroughfare within Orario, prominent enough to be used as a landmark, situated between the Hostess of Fertility and the side street leading to 'The Weary Traveler' Inn.

 **Exterior:**

-* Features a **large, sturdy anvil** hanging outside as its unmistakable sign.
+* Features a large, sturdy anvil hanging outside as its unmistakable sign.
-* A **large display window** showcasing high-quality weaponry and armor (swords, axes, armor, etc.), exhibiting expert craftsmanship.
+* A large display window showcasing high-quality weaponry and armor (swords, axes, armor, etc.), exhibiting expert craftsmanship.
-* A **heavy main door** providing entrance.
+* A heavy main door providing entrance.
 * Sturdy stone/timber construction typical of important Familia workshops, likely with visible forge chimneys.
 Exudes an air of solidity and craft.

 **Interior (Showroom & Forges):**

-* Entering reveals a **warm, lively atmosphere** filled with the smells of woodsmoke, hot metal, quenching oil, and coal.
-The rhythmic **clang of forge hammers** is a constant sound.
+* Entering reveals a warm, lively atmosphere filled with the smells of woodsmoke, hot metal, quenching oil, and coal.
+The rhythmic clang of forge hammers is a constant sound.
-* Features a **showroom area** (likely larger than it appears from outside) with display racks/cases for weapons and armor (including high-end items like Adamantite prototypes), counters, and tools.
+* Features a showroom area (likely larger than it appears from outside) with display racks/cases for weapons and armor (including high-end items like Adamantite prototypes), counters, and tools.
-* Leads to the actual **forge area** with glowing hearths visible through archways, where smiths work intensely.
+* Leads to the actual forge area with glowing hearths visible through archways, where smiths work intensely.

 **Role & Reputation:**

 * Serves as a primary retail outlet and production center for Hephaestus Familia goods.
-* Represents the **peak of blacksmithing quality and reliability** in Orario.
+* Represents the peak of blacksmithing quality and reliability in Orario.
 Their masterwork gear is highly sought after but incredibly expensive.

 **Isaiah's Interactions (Updated):**